-- Develop and Maintain Sustainable waste management and recycling programs and services - Implement Strategies and Initiatives in the Roadmap to a Sustainable Waste Management Future - Implement the County's Roadmap to a Sustainable Waste Management Future to decrease reliance on landfills and achieve zero waste by 2045, with respect to the following three focus areas: - County Unincorporated Communities - Regional Countywide - County Operations - Continue to support the County's Homelessness Initiative by implementing the Food Donation Recovery and Outreach Program (Food DROP) to address the issues of food insecurity and organic waste management. - Implement a new ordinance limiting the use of single-use plastic straws. - Mass Debris Removal - Woolsey Fire Recovery Efforts - Lead the Environmental Branch of the County's Recovery Coordinating Center's (RCC) Recovery Operational Section. - Collaborate with county departments and cities to provide resources, services, outreach, and one-voice messaging towards the recovery of the communities affected by the Woolsey Fire. - Illegal Dumping - Illegal dumping continues to impact roads, streets, and alleys in the County unincorporated areas at the rate of approximately 13,000 tons annually.
-As part of its efforts to discourage illegal dumping and encourage residents to report it for cleanup when they see it, Public Works continues to conduct education and outreach campaigns which includes media outreach, bus shelter advertising, and other efforts.

-Reduce carbon fuel emissions generated by Public Works Fleet

-- Clean Fuel Fleet - Incorporate clean fuel vehicles, such as electric and CNG into the Public Works Fleet. - Maintain the condition of the sewer infrastructure, meet discharge requirements, and continue elimination of the sanitary sewer overflows - Carry out the Sewer System Management Plan (SSMP) - Pursuant to the State Water Resources Control Board (SWRCB) Order No. 2006-003-DWQ, Public Works is required to present the SSMP to the Board of Supervisors for readoption every five years following the date of its original approval or whenever there is a significant change in the document.
+- Sustainable waste management and recycling programs and services - Implement Strategies and Initiatives in the Roadmap to a Sustainable Waste Management Future - Implement the County's Roadmap to a Sustainable Waste Management Future to decrease reliance on landfills and achieve zero waste by 2045, with respect to the following three focus areas: - County Unincorporated Communities - · Regional Countywide - · County Operations - Continue to support the County's Homelessness Initiative by implementing the Food Donation Recovery and Outreach Program (Food DROP) to address the issues of food insecurity and organic waste management. - Implement a new ordinance limiting the use of single-use plastic straws. - Mass Debris Removal - Woolsey Fire Recovery Efforts - Lead the Environmental Branch of the County's recovery efforts. - Manage debris removal efforts, including the State-sponsored and local debris removal programs. - Conduct outreach to property owners to encourage 100 percent participation and compliance. - Ensure maximum cost recovery, including insurance proceeds and reimbursement from FEMA and/or CalOES. - Illegal Dumping - Illegal dumping continues to impact roads, streets, and alleys in the County unincorporated areas.
+As part of its efforts to discourage illegal dumping and encourage residents to report it for cleanup when they see it, Public Works continues to conduct education and outreach campaigns which includes media outreach, bus shelter advertising, and other efforts. - Reduce carbon fuel emissions generated by Public Works Fleet - · Clean Fuel Fleet - Incorporate clean fuel vehicles, such as electric and CNG into the Public Works Fleet. - Maintain the condition of the sewer infrastructure, meet discharge requirements, and continue elimination of the sanitary sewer overflows - Carry out the Sewer System Management Plan (SSMP) - Pursuant to the State Water Resources Control Board (SWRCB) Order No. 2006-003-DWQ, Public Works is required to present the SSMP to the Board of Supervisors for readoption every five years following the date of its original approval or whenever there is a significant change in the document.
 The SSMP was initially adopted by the Board on May 6, 2008.
 The Board recertified the SSMP on June 4, 2013 and most recently on November 7, 2018.
 The SSMP, and the associated audit that we perform, is put in place to ensure that the occurrence of sanitary sewer overflow (SSO) events are prevented or significantly minimized. - · Address problematic sewerage in identified communities - Ensure the sanitary sewer collection system facilities are properly operated, maintained, and managed to reduce frequency and severity of SSO events and their potential impacts on public health, safety, and the environment while meeting applicable regulations and laws.